openkruise/openkruise.io/rollouts/user-manuals/custom-network-provider.md

     return obj.data
 ```

-**Then if the expected Lua script is not existed locally, Kruise Rollout would get the script from ConfigMap.**
+**Then if the expected Lua script is not existed locally, Kruise Rollout will get the script from ConfigMap.**

 ## Write Your Custom Traffic Routing Lua Script